Scarinci-Hollenbeck/numismatics-catalog/README.md

 - Authentication [Auth0](https://auth0.com/ 'Auth0')

 ## To Do
-* Create exportable Mongoose Methods
+* Finish Mongoose database methods
-* Create functionality to Create Collection and add Coin to Collection Properly
+* Create UI elements to list Collectiosn & Coins in Admin
 * Create UI elements to delete Collections & Coins
-* Put it all together
+* Write unit tests for models & pages
+* Integrate SWR to query coin and collection for data based components
-* Add Auth0 to hide Admin pages
+* Add Auth0 to protect Admin page
+* Ship to production host
+* Add a subdomain through Goddady to point to hosting
+* Delete old site off of Digital Ocean

 ## Development